MarcoDelRizzo/Projects/Projects/SecretSorcerer/README.txt

 Here are a few screen shots from the flutter game Secret Sorcerer.
+This entire game passes states through firebase and helps sync all players to the game properly.
 More will be upload after UI polishing.